bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-secrets-management-service.md

 ---
-title: Vault Secret Management Service
+title: Vault Secrets Management Service

-slug: vault-secret-management-service
+slug: vault-secrets-management-service

-description: describes the vault secret management service and how it is used in the BC Government
+description: describes the vault secrets management service and how it is used in the BC Government

 keywords: